curl/curl/tests/FILEFORMAT.md

 - `%PWD` - Current directory
 - `%RTSP6PORT` - IPv6 port number of the RTSP server
 - `%RTSPPORT` - Port number of the RTSP server
+- `%SIEVE6PORT` - IPv6 port number of the SIEVE server
+- `%SIEVEPORT` - Port number of the SIEVE server
 - `%SMBPORT` - Port number of the SMB server
 - `%SMBSPORT` - Port number of the SMBS server
 - `%SMTP6PORT` - IPv6 port number of the SMTP server